-Since 2008, the USAID Bureau for Global Health’s flagship Maternal and Child Health Integrated Program (MCHIP) has worked in more than 50 developing countries in Africa, Asia, Latin America and the Caribbean to improve the health of women and their families.
-MCHIP supports programming in maternal, newborn and child health, immunization, family planning, nutrition, malaria and HIV/AIDS, and encourages opportunities for integration of programs and services when feasible.
+The USAID Bureau for Global Health’s flagship Maternal and Child Health Integrated Program (MCHIP) worked in more than 50 developing countries in Africa, Asia, Latin America and the Caribbean to improve the health of women and their families.
+MCHIP supported programming in maternal, newborn and child health, immunization, family planning, nutrition, malaria and HIV/AIDS, and encouraged opportunities for integration of programs and services when feasible.

-MCHIP addresses the barriers to accessing and using key evidence-based interventions across the life stages—from pre-pregnancy to age 5—by linking communities, primary health facilities and hospitals.
-By helping countries identify and focus on those innovations that will save lives, MCHIP supports delivery of evidence-based interventions through strengthening government health systems, nongovernmental organizations and other local partners.
+MCHIP addressed the barriers to accessing and using key evidence-based interventions across the life stages—from pre-pregnancy to age 5—by linking communities, primary health facilities and hospitals.
+By helping countries identify and focus on those innovations that will save lives, MCHIP supported delivery of evidence-based interventions through strengthening government health systems, nongovernmental organizations and other local partners.

 In June 2014, USAID announced MCHIP’s successor program, the Maternal and Child Survival Program.
 Visit this flagship program, working to end preventable child and maternal deaths, at www.mcsprogram.org.

-Globally, maternal and child deaths are significantly decreasing.
-MCHIP activities contributed to these global reductions in maternal and child deaths, and improved the health of women (from planning a family through pregnancy and delivery) and their children (from infancy through childhood).
+MCHIP activities contributed to global reductions in maternal and child deaths, and improved the health of women (from planning a family through pregnancy and delivery) and their children (from infancy through childhood).
 At the household, community and hospital levels, MCHIP implemented and worked to scale up high-impact interventions.

-MCHIP has supported programming in maternal, newborn and child health, immunization, family planning, malaria and HIV/AIDS, and strongly encouraged opportunities for integration.
-Cross-cutting technical areas include water, sanitation, hygiene, urban health and health systems strengthening.
+MCHIP supported programming in maternal, newborn and child health, immunization, family planning, malaria and HIV/AIDS, and strongly encouraged opportunities for integration.
+Cross-cutting technical areas included water, sanitation, hygiene, urban health, and health systems strengthening.
 MCHIP presented a vehicle in which the whole is greater than the sum of individual parts, enabling the Program to respond to the need for a more integrated approach to services while taking into account epidemiology, health system capacity, efficacy, coverage, cost, cultural acceptability and other factors.

-Although the strategies for implementation have varied widely from country to country, dependent on contextual factors such as the strength of the health system, the relationship with the government, cultural factors, geography, etc., several key themes, were critical for success, regardless of region or intervention.
-These resources explore learning on three key themes – scale up, community level activities, and quality of service provision-from the broad experiences of MCHIP, as well as the broader reproductive, maternal, newborn and child health community.
+Although the strategies for implementation varied widely from country to country, dependent on contextual factors such as the strength of the health system, the relationship with the government, cultural factors, geography, etc., several key themes, were critical for success, regardless of region or intervention.
+These resources explore learning on four key themes – scale up, community level activities, quality of service provision, and equity – from the broad experiences of MCHIP, as well as the broader reproductive, maternal, newborn and child health community.